HumbertoBPF/stained-glass-recognizer-mobile/README.md

 <ul>
     <li>Download the source code.</li>
     <li>Open the project on Android Studio (I used Android Studio Giraffe | 2022.3.1 Patch 2,
-but more modern version should work as well).</li>
+but a more modern version should also work).</li>
     <li>The IDE will sync the configuration files and install the dependencies.</li>
+    <li>Create a "secret.properties" file in the root of your project.
+This file must contain a
+variable named "apiUrl" whose value must be the URL of the API to be called by the app.</li>
-    <li>You can launch the app in an emulated device or in a physical device.</li>
+    <li>You can launch the app on an emulated device or a physical device.</li>
 </ul>